-TCV - Chestnut Fund
+The Conservation Volunteers - Chestnut Fund

-The Chestnut Fund is an independent charity which makes grants available to encourage and enable community groups to carry out conservation activities.
-The grants are administered by The Conservation Volunteers (TCV).
+The TCV Chestnut Fund makes small grants available to TCV Community Network members to encourage and enable community groups to carry out conservation activities.
+The grants are administered by TCV.
 The grants fall into two categories - 'Start-up grants' and 'Support grants'.